Homestead, Pennsylvania: Transportation

 An important state route, Pennsylvania Route 837, runs through Homestead.
 Interstate 376 is only a few miles away from Homestead.
 For public transit, the Port Authority of Allegheny County has several bus routes running through Homestead that go to downtown Pittsburgh and to McKeesport.

-Homestead is served by three railroads: the Norfolk Southern, CSX Transportation and the Union Railroad.
+Homestead is served by three railroads: Norfolk Southern, CSX Transportation, and Union Railroad.
 All three used to have large operations when the Homestead steel mill was open.
 Now that the mill has closed, only one company, WHEMCO, is served by the railroad.
 The Union Railroad had a large yard to serve the Homestead Works, which is now Waterfront Drive.